stellar/stellar-protocol/ecosystem/sep-TBD.md

 Note that this model has some fundamental limitations: for example, the data entry can only reference the CID describing a single digital good, but you may want the account to issue many different digital goods.
 You may want to adopt a different model if this one doesn't fit your use case.
 For example, you could use a `<asset-code>.url` data entry or just rely on your [SEP-1][sep1] file's [currency description][sep1-currency].
 Fundamentally, though, it's important to create relationships between your issuing accounts and the digital goods they issue.

+#### Ensuring digital good immutability
+If you plan never to increase the supply or modify your digital good, it is best practice to "commit" to this by locking the issuing account.
+Freezing the account representing your digital good is key to providing immutability for the above steps:

+  1. It prevents the account from issuing additional units of the good.
+  2. It prevents data entries from being modified.
+  3. It prevents the [`AccountMerge`](https://developers.stellar.org/docs/start/list-of-operations/#account-merge) operation so the issuing account persists.
+  4. It prevents revocation of ownership (the Authorization Immutable flag could also be used, but alone, it would not prevent the other points above).

+By default (i.e. without a [multisig](https://developers.stellar.org/docs/glossary/multisig/) setup), to freeze an account you would set its `masterWeight` to zero via the [`SetOptions`][set-options] operation.

+Freezing is an irreversible process once complete (by design), so take extra care when freezing your digital good issuing account.
+Some use cases _may_ require the option to unfreeze an account at a future date and this is possible if done in advance, prior to the freeze.
+This can be done on Stellar via a [pre-authorized transaction](https://developers.stellar.org/docs/glossary/multisig/#pre-authorized-transaction) submitted containing a [`SetOptions`][set-options] operation that sets the `masterWeight` back to 1.

 ### Representing Digital Goods
 This section provides interoperability guidance around _representing_ digital goods.

 Since digital goods are represented by Stellar assets and are thus "first-class citizens" in the ecosystem, they should leverage existing interoperability layers.
 Setting up a [SEP-1 `stellar.toml`][sep1] file provides immediate interoperability with all services and wallets on the Stellar ecosystem.
 It is highly recommended that all assets you issue on Stellar, digital goods or not, follow the [SEP-1][sep1] standard to provide a valid `stellar.toml` file.
 This grants your digital good a degree of legitimacy, because most Stellar ecosystem services and wallets tend to discard TOML-less assets and/or flag them as spam.
+There is detailed documentation about how to do that on [this page](https://developers.stellar.org/docs/issuing-assets/publishing-asset-info/).

 #### Using SEP-1
-Many of the SEP-1 are highly relevant to digital goods.
+Many of the [SEP-1][sep1] are highly relevant to digital goods.
 You should include as many of them as is appropriate for your use case:

   * the `code` and `issuer` fields are essential to describe the Stellar asset that represents your digital good
   * the `name` and `desc` fields provide human-readable information about your digital good